-Will the North Korean Crisis Lead to the Great Tribulation?
+Will North Korean Crisis Lead to Tribulation?

 Tensions are rising on the Korean peninsula.
 U.S. President Donald Trump is talking tough to Kim Jong-un and his government, insisting that the North Korean nuclear program and missile tests must end.
 North Korea has warned that it is prepared to attack Seoul, South Korea, and go to war if the United States takes action against its nuclear program.
 President Trump has gained some Chinese support to deal with the rogue nation diplomatically, but his administration has warned that “all options are on the table.”

 As the war of words escalates, North Korea continues to threaten all-out nuclear war while the U.S. has begun installation of the Terminal High Altitude Area Defense (THAAD) antiballistic missile system in South Korea.

 Sadly, this is not the only place where geopolitical tensions are rising.
 The Middle East and Russia continue to challenge global order and peace.
 As our world is seemingly deteriorating, students of Bible prophecy naturally wonder if we are witnessing the beginning of the end-time Great Tribulation.

 What is the Great Tribulation?